glthsdas/accessibility/README.md

 ## General

-This repository serves as storage for GLTHS accessibility text.
+This repository serves as storage for GLTHS alternative versions, transcripts, & more.